Evolving

 Our main objective is to investigate evolutionary responses to global environmental and ecological turnovers: using an integrative approach, we target the most critical intervals in Life’s evolutionary history to gather insights that otherwise could not be inferred from the biased sample of lineages surviving into the modern.
 We not only endeavor to develop solutions for carbon capture inspired by the geological principles of organic matter alteration and storage, but also translate the principles of physiological evolution into models that predict the long-term effects of climate change on today's biodiversity.
 Hopkins offers an incredibly welcoming and intellectually stimulating environment with complementary expertise and analytical facilities present in Biology, Physics & Astronomy, Chemistry, Engineering, and the Medical School.

-Our work spans from prebiotic chemistry to the diversity of Life as we (don't ?) know it, through time and space – we always welcome creative and ambitious ideas, new challenges, and transformative methodological expertise!
+Our work spans from prebiotic chemistry to the diversity of Life as we (don't ?) know it, through time and space – we always welcome creative and ambitious ideas, new challenges, and complementary methodological expertise!
 If this sounds exciting to you, make sure to check out opportunities in our lab and reach out!

 Research